Hurricane Beryl maps show path and landfall forecast

 Where is Hurricane Beryl headed?

-As of 8 a.m.
-ET Monday, Beryl was located about 70 miles east of Grenada with maximum sustained winds of 130 mph and was moving west-northwest at 20 mph.
+As of 11 a.m.
+ET Monday, Beryl was located about 35 miles northeast of Grenada with maximum sustained winds of 140 mph and was moving west-northwest at 20 mph.

-Hurricane warnings are already in effect in Barbados, St. Lucia, Grenada, St. Vincent and the Grenadines and Tobago.
-Tropical storm warnings are in effect for Martinique and Trinidad, while a tropical storm watch is in effect in Dominica, the south coast of the Dominican Republic from Punta Palenque westward and the south coast of Haiti from the Dominican border to Anse d'Hainault.
+Hurricane warnings are in effect in Barbados, Grenada, St. Vincent and the Grenadines, and Tobago.
+A hurricane watch was in effect for Jamaica.
+A tropical storm warning was issued for Martinique, Trinidad and St. Lucia, while a tropical storm watch was issued for Dominica, the south coast of the Dominican Republic from Punta Palenque westward and the south coast of Haiti from the Dominican border to Anse d'Hainault.

 Beryl is expected to pass just south of Barbados and move across the Windward Islands — which includes Grenada, Martinique, Saint Lucia, Dominica and St. Vincent — by Monday, according to the National Hurricane Center, bringing "life-threatening winds and storm surge."